 - promoting crop health & hygiene to minimise predation

 - practising rotations to minimise the build-up of plant-specific soil pests

 - using living, organic and synthetic mulches to reduce the weed burden (though we do also use tillage)

 Generally speaking we think methods like these make for a healthier environment, healthier food and a more sustainable kind of farming.
 They’re very much the approach that has been pioneered by organic farmers, and though we’re not organically certified ourselves, this is the approach that we follow.
 In fact, there are some organically-approved pesticides such as copper-based anti-fungals and Bt insecticides – we’ve never used these at Vallis Veg, preferring the methods outlined above.

-The methods we use do, however, have financial costs associated with them and in the short-term are not always as effective as the conventional armoury of chemical pesticides, which means that we do sometime lose some crop and we don’t always eliminate every pest.
+The methods we use do, however, have financial costs associated with them and in the short-term are not always as effective as the conventional armoury of chemical pesticides, which means that we do sometimes lose some crop and we don’t always eliminate every pest.
 This is another way of asking our customers to forgive us not only for the higher food prices that these methods entail, but also for the occasional slug or caterpillar that you might find lurking in your vegetables or evidence that they have been there, such as holes.